fractal13/dsu-cs-4300-ai/web/assignments.2023/assignment_150_project_presentation.md

 1- Introduce PEAS assessment of your project.
 2- Describe the agent you have built for the environment.
+3- Describe the variety of problem instances.
-3- Show the results of the agent's performance.
+4- Show the results of the agent's performance.
-4- Discuss possible changes and improvements that could be made to the project.
+5- Discuss possible changes and improvements that could be made to the project.

 DO NOT GO ON-AND-ON ABOUT WHAT DIDN'T WORK, or WHAT YOU WERE GOING TO DO.